trolly98/pragma_log/README.md

 ---

-# Super Cool Logging Library - README
+# C++ Logging Library - README

-Welcome to the most **powerful, flexible, and elegant logging** library ever!
-Whether you’re debugging, tracking errors, or just need some juicy log output for your project, this library has got your back.
-Easy to configure, easy to use, and packed with killer features.
-Let’s dive into how to set up and use this library like a boss.
+Welcome to pragma_log, a logging library that's simple and pragmatic!
+Whether you're debugging, tracking errors, or just need a solid log output for your project, this library gets the job done without any fluff.
+Easy to configure, easy to use, and, like any good tool, it focuses on what really matters.
+Let’s see how to put it to work.

 ---